- Vocabulary and Idioms to Talk About Stress

-- 10 questions for discussion that can be used in conversation classes or to practice English on your own or with a conversation partner
+- 16 questions for discussion that can be used in conversation classes, to practice English on your own or discuss with a conversation partner

 - A video for discussion by Arirang News about Korean children’s academic stress (학업 스트레스 최고지만 스스) followed by 3 questions for discussion

 - A video with tips by BBC Brainsmart with 3 discussion questions

 - 16 tips and tools and a link to an article with more tips and tools

-- A link to time management tools by Francesco Cirillo, creator of the Pomodoro Technique
+- Time management tools by Francesco Cirillo, creator of the Pomodoro Technique

 Everyone has stress in their lives at some point or another.
 Some people have more than others.
 People deal with stress in different ways.
 Some ways are more beneficial than others.
 For some, talking with friends or family members is helpful.
 For others, writing in a diary provides insight and clarity when times are difficult.